 19.4 - Self-Pay - All eligible employees (and their dependents, if applicable), as set forth in Appendix C, Health and Welfare, who fall below the required hours for Health and Welfare coverage shall be permitted to self-pay up to the time period for extended coverage established by federal legislation provided they do so in accordance with the standards and procedures established by the trustees/federal legislation.

 19.5 - National Health Program - Should the Employer be required by Federal law to provide coverage equal to or better than that set forth in the Schedule of Benefits attached hereto, the Parties hereto agree that the Employer shall be permitted to cease its contribution to the Fund.

+19.6 – Dependent Care Flexible Spending Account - Employer shall set up for Employees the Dependent Care Flexible Spending Account (DCFSA) for childcare.
+Employees have the option of putting up to $5,000 tax free per year.
+The Employer will not make financial contributions into this fund.

 ARTICLE 20